A four week itinerary in Yucatán, Mexico

 We broke up the 3 hour drive with a quick stop at the Temple of Kohunlich.
 There are some well preserved stucco faces here but not much else to see.

 The site was almost empty.
-Wear insect repellent here, there are lots of mosquitos among the trees.
+Wear insect repellent!
+There are lots of mosquitos among the trees.

-In the evenings people set up little craft and souvenir stalls around the square.
+In the evenings people set up craft and souvenir stalls around the square.
+It's perfect for strolling.
 There are some decent bars and restaurants around it too although the prices felt a little high after being inland.

 All sorts of boat tours are on offer for exploring the lagoon.

 We did a 3 hour sailboat trip on a little boat.
-Captain Hector piloted us gently down the lagoon, pointing out cenotes and mangroves en route.
+Captain Hector piloted us gently down the lagoon, pointing out cenotes and mangroves.
 We stopped to swim at shallow spots, sipped cool beers, munched ripe mango and pineapple and lazed in the sun.

 Much of the lake shore is taken up by private beach clubs which is a bit disappointing.
 However at the far north end of town there's a lovely public boardwalk.